You've got a great photo. A product shot, a landscape, a character from your AI image generator. Now you want it to move.

 Thanks to the "Free Forever" plan, you can test and use Runway directly without worrying about any payment processing:

-The Free plan is actually free and offers you 125 credits every month.
-This equals 25 seconds for Gen-2 (Text-to-Video), 8 seconds for Gen-1 (Video-to-Video), or 25 image generations.
+The Free plan is actually free and offers you a limited number of credits every month.
+Originally, this equaled 25 seconds for Gen-2 (Text-to-Video), 8 seconds for Gen-1 (Video-to-Video), or 25 image generations.
+Since then, Runway has released Gen-3 Alpha (mid-2024) and Gen-4 (2025), which offer significantly improved quality and longer clips.

 However, you cannot edit the videos and they will be watermarked.
 If you want more, you should upgrade to the Standard Plan:

-The Standard Plan costs $12 per month with annual billing and includes 625 credits per month, equivalent to 125 seconds for Gen-2, 44 seconds for Gen-1, or 125 image generations.
+The Standard Plan originally cost $12 per month with annual billing.
+It included 625 credits per month, equivalent to 125 seconds for Gen-2, 44 seconds for Gen-1, or 125 image generations.
 Additionally, watermarks are removed, you can export videos up to 4K resolution, and train your own "AI Generator."
+Check Runway's website for current pricing and credit allocations, as these have changed with the release of Gen-3 and Gen-4.

-Runway's popularity is also reflected in the numbers: The company reached annual recurring revenue of $90 million USD in June 2025, highlighting the strong demand for AI video tools.
+Runway's popularity is also reflected in the numbers: The company reached annual recurring revenue of $90 million USD by mid-2025, highlighting the strong demand for AI video tools.
+The space has become even more competitive since then, with OpenAI's Sora (launched December 2024) and Runway Gen-4 (2025) pushing quality to new heights.

 2. Create Video